Washington D.C. Student Stabbed By 12-Year-Old Classmate, Suspect Not Arrested Due To Diplomatic Immunity

 “The suspect has been identified, however, because of her diplomatic status, there’s going to be no arrest at this time.
 Any questions regarding the diplomatic status can be referred to the State Department.”

-While the nationality of the 12-year-old suspect was not initially revealed, German Embassy spokesman Matthias Wehler later confirmed that she is the daughter of staff member at the Embassy.
-While Washington D.C. police are unable to arrest or prosecute the young girl due to her diplomatic immunity, spokesman Wehler vowed that the alleged crime would be investigated internally.
+While the nationality of the 12-year-old suspect was not initially revealed, German Embassy spokesman Matthias Wehler later confirmed that she is the daughter of a staff member at the Embassy.
+While Washington, D.C., police are unable to arrest or prosecute the young girl due to her diplomatic immunity, spokesman Wehler vowed that the alleged crime would be investigated internally.
 He added that, despite their diplomatic immunity, the girl’s parents could “be disciplined” if they contributed to the stabbing in any way.

 “This will not be ignored.”